 Malaysia is a country in Southeast Asia with an economy that is starting to grow.
 However, High-Frequency trading in this country is just a discussion, because it is not allowed on Bursa Malaysia, because its influence will cause retail traders to be excluded from the competition.

-However, the discourse on that matter is that to use High-Frequency trading in Malaysia.
+However, the discourse on that matter is to use High-Frequency trading in Malaysia.
 Still, more exchanges are still needed so that it opens up opportunities for arbitrage through High-Frequency trading.

 High-frequency trading has an impact on the market.
 Because those who use this software are big traders, hedge funds, and firms with very large capital.